End violence against women and girls - Guyana Chronicle

 — Guyana Chronicle takes a stand !

-VIOLENCE against women, particularly intimate partner violence and sexual violence, is a major public health problem and a violation of women’s human rights, the World Health Organisation (WHO) says.
+VIOLENCE against women is the most extreme form of discrimination.
+According to a United Nations report, from 2005 to 2016, 19 per cent of women between 15 and 49 years of age from a total of 87 countries said they had experienced physical and/or sexual violence by an intimate partner in the 12 months prior to the survey.

+In the most extreme cases, such violence can lead to death.
+In 2012, almost half of all women who were victims of intentional homicide worldwide were killed by an intimate partner or family member, compared to six per cent of male victims.

-As Guyana joins the rest of the world in observing 16 Days of Activism against Gender-Based Violence (November 25-December 10), the women of Guyana Chronicle are joining the fight for gender equality, empowerment and the elimination of violence against women and girls.
+As we continue to observe 16 Days of Activism against Gender-Based Violence (November 25-December 10), we, at the Guyana Chronicle, are saying ‘NO MORE.’
+Today our men have joint the fight to bring an end to violence against our women and girls.